Back problems and injuries are some of the most commonly diagnosed medical conditions after a car accident.

 Texas law applies what is known as proportionate responsibility in all case.
 This means the amount of a plaintiff’s verdict is decreased by the percentage that the plaintiff was found at fault by the jury.
 For example, if you were found 20 percent to blame for the accident, you would receive 80 percent of the jury’s award.
 If you are found to be more than 51 percent responsible for the accident, you cannot recover anything, according to Texas law.

-We can help you understand how these types of damages work and ensure you receive a fair settlement for your back injury.
+Our car accident lawyers at can help you understand how these types of damages work and ensure you receive a fair settlement for your back injury.